The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Hart Centre Certified

+Korey is a certified Emotion Focused Therapist (EFT).
+She obtained her certification with the ICEFT.
+EFT is the foundation of her couple therapy work.
 Korey commenced working with couples in 1993 while on a placement with Relationships Australia.
 Since this time Korey has continued to undertake specialist training in working with couples.
-In particular Korey has been interested in understanding how best to assist couples when there has been a significant traumatic or hurtful event.
+In particular Korey has been interested in understanding how best to assist couples when there has been a significant traumatic or hurtful event/s.